Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </div>

   <p>
     It works when the program is a simple script, but for complex systems, you better not to use this approach.
-First of all, you cannot leave only important messages in the log, you may see a lots of garbage messages in the log, but can’t find anything useful.You also cannot control those print statements without modifying code, you may forgot to remove those unused prints.
+First of all, you cannot leave only important messages in the log, you may see a lots of garbage messages in the log, but can't find anything useful.You also cannot control those print statements without modifying code, you may forgot to remove those unused prints.
 And all printed messages go into stdout, which is bad when you have data to output to stdout.
 Of course you can print messages to stderr, but still, it is not a good practice to use print for logging.
   </p>

   <h3>